fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~
   m.start(node) >| world.copy(pending = Map(node -> world.time))
 ~~~~~~~~

+meaning that we are using the less powerful `Functor` instead of `Monad`.

 However, this kind of code can be indecipherable to somebody who is not acquainted with scalaz.
 Please apply good judgement when using